Catappult/appcoins-sdk-ios/README.md

       let products = try await Product.products(for: ["gas"])
       ```

+   > ⚠️ **Warning:** You will only be able to query your In-App Products once your application is reviewed and approved on Catappult.

 4. **Purchase In-App Product**
    To purchase an In-App Product you must call the function `purchase()` on a Product object.
 The SDK will handle all of the purchase logic for you and it will return you on completion the result of the purchase.
 This result can be either `.success(let verificationResult)`, `.pending`, `.userCancelled` or `.failed(let error)`.